samn33/qlazy/doc/en/py/usage/qcirc_en.md

 ### Parametric quantum circuit

-When you want to execute the quantum circuit repeatedly while changing the parameters contained in the quantum circuit, you can use parametric quantum circut.
+If you want to execute the quantum circuit repeatedly while changing the parameters contained in the quantum circuit, you can use parametric quantum circut.